fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 }
 ```

-We notice that if there are five people in the database, the previously mentioned _allPersons_ query causes the following database queries:
+We notice that if there are five people in the database, the previously mentioned <code>allPersons</code> query causes the following database queries:
 ```
 Person.find
 User.find